 To make an appointment,

-After Steve's heart attack, he continuted his heart care at Allina Health clinics in Northfield and Faribault.
+After Steve's heart attack, he continued his heart care at Allina Health clinics in Northfield and Faribault.

 Heart to Heart: Understanding and Treating Abnormal Heart Rhythms (Northfield)